 "Squilliam Returns" and "Grandmum's the Word" both involve a member of the main cast pretending to be the owner of the Krusty Krab to impress a minor character.

 "Best Frenemies", "The Other Patty", and "The Krusty Bucket" all have Mr. Krabs and Plankton forming an Enemy Mine to combat a new restaurant that threatens to put them out of business, though they're teamed up for most of the first and only begrudgingly team up later in the other two.

 "The Paper" and "Idiot Box" both involve SpongeBob doing a lot of fun things with an ordinary object due to his imagination and then Squidward trying to do the same thing with said objects and being unable to do so.

-At least three episodes have plots similar to ones that were previously done by Rocko's Modern Life; "No Nose Knows" to "Nothing to Sneeze At", (a character with no nose gets one and it changes their life), "Broken Alarm" to "Commuted Sentence" (the MC keeps trying and failing to get to work on time to keep their job), and "SpongeBob's Bad Habit" to "Tooth and Nail" (the MC develops a sudden nail-biting habit).
+At least three episodes have plots similar to ones that were previously done by Rocko's Modern Life; "No Nose Knows" to "Nothing to Sneeze At" (a character with no nose gets one and it changes their life), "Broken Alarm" to "Commuted Sentence" (the main character keeps trying and failing to get to work on time to keep their job), and "SpongeBob's Bad Habit" to "Tooth and Nail" (the main character develops a sudden nail-biting habit).
 The latter episode also shares a plot with the Lamb Chop's Play-Along episode "Stop Biting Your Nails".